theopensystemslab/map/README.md

 featureBuffer = 40;
 ```

 Set `showFeaturesAtPoint` to true. `osFeaturesApiKey`, `latitude`, and `longitude` are each required to query the OS Features API for features that contain this point.
-If you're developing locally, you can set your API key as an environment variable, otherwise pass it directly as an html property.

 `featureColor` & `featureBuffer` are optional style properties.
 Color sets the stroke of the displayed data and buffer is used to fit the map view to the extent of the features. `featureBuffer` corresponds to "value" param in OL documentation [here](https://openlayers.org/en/latest/apidoc/module-ol_extent.html).

 ## Running Locally

-- Rename `.env.example` to `.env.local` and replace the values
+- Rename `.env.example` to `.env.development.local` and replace the values - or simply provide your API keys as props
 - Install dependencies `pnpm i`
 - Start dev server `pnpm dev`
 - Open http://localhost:3000